sciapp/gr-documentation/src/c.rst

    ``zypper install libXt6 libXrender1 libXext6 Mesa-libGL1``

 For other versions of GR, see the `downloads <https://gr-framework.org/downloads/>`_.
-For information on building the GR runtime yourself, see the `Building the GR Runtime <building.rst>`_.
+For information on building the GR runtime yourself, see the `Building the GR Runtime <building.html>`_.

 Linux packages
 ^^^^^^^^^^^^^^